Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Results and Discussion

 \subsection{Waveform Generation Efficiency}

-We verify the speed of waveform generation for our trained model by performing iterations of $n$ number of waveforms generated for random inputs parameters, where $n$ ranges from 1 to 100.
-We use the same Nvidia A100 80GB GPU that we trained our model on for generating these waveforms. \Fig{fig:speed} graphically illustrates the comparison of waveform generation speed using our model and the native implementation in \texttt{lalsimulation} available via \texttt{PyCBC} \cite{alexnitz2024} and \texttt{SWIG} \cite{wette2020} wrappers.
-It can be easily seen that our model is able to generate $10^2$ waveforms in $\sim10^{-1}$ seconds.
-On average, this generation speed is about 200-300 times faster than the native waveform implementations (the Python wrappers for \texttt{lalsimulation} waveforms have negligible overheads).
-The mean per-waveform generation time is 4.46 ms across all the iterations, with an overall speed-up of 450 times.
-As the number of waveforms generated increases, the time taken by the native implementation has a sharp upward slope in the log scale, while the generation time using the machine learning model remains almost constant.
-This leads to a 2-3 orders of magnitude speed-up for $10^2$ or more number of waveforms been generated.
+We verify the speed of waveform generation for our trained model by performing iterations of $n$ number of waveforms generated for random inputs parameters, where $n$ ranges from $1$ to $10^4$.
+We use the same Nvidia A100 \qty{80}{\giga\byte} GPU that we trained our model on for generating these waveforms. graphically illustrates the comparison of waveform generation speed using our model and the native implementation in \texttt{lalsimulation} available via \texttt{PyCBC} \cite{alexnitz2024} and \texttt{SWIG} \cite{wette2020} wrappers.
+It can be easily seen from \Fig{fig:speed} that our model is able to generate $10^3$ waveforms in $\sim10^{-1}$ seconds.
+On average, this generation speed is about 200--300 times faster than the native waveform implementations (the Python wrappers for \texttt{lalsimulation} waveforms have negligible overheads).
+The mean of per-waveform generation time across all the iterations is \qty{50}{\micro\second}.
+As the number of waveforms generated increases, the time taken by the native implementation is proportional to the number of waveforms.
+In contrast, the waveform generation time using the machine learning model remains almost constant till 100 waveforms generated, until when the model reaches full GPU usage capacity.
+At the start, the machine learning models require some warm-up time during which sufficient memory is identified on the GPU and \texttt{cuda} instruction sets are loaded.
+In order to enable fair comparison, in \Fig{fig:speed} we perform a model warm-up prior to actual use by generating 10 batches of 2 dummy waveforms which are discarded.
+It is only after more than 100 waveforms are generated at a time that we see the machine learning model exhibit compute times proportional to the number of waveforms.
+In this regime, we see 4 orders of magnitude speed-up over the native waveform implementation.
+Even with the faster ROM and opt variants of SEOBNRv4, our machine learning model achieves 2--3 orders of magnitude better speed.
 The performance is expected to further enhance when using a better-class GPU in future.